COMMUNITY RELATIONS COMMITTEE

 Our Committee is proud to report on the following:

-- Pioneer Days Parade – This year we celebrated the 50th year of the Pioneer Days Parade.
-With the Parade focused around its celebration of this achievement, the theme “Golden 50th Anniversary” was selected.
-The Parade again saw outstanding participation with a total of 140 entries.
+- Pioneer Days Parade – This year we celebrated the Steinach Chamber of Commerce's 65th anniversary at the Pioneer Days Parade.
+We showcased this with special posters on the floats of Chamber members, showing just how many of our amazing Steinbach businesses are proud Chamber members.
+The Parade, as usual, saw outstanding participation with a total of 116 entries.
 The community attendance and support were, again, outstanding to see and continue to be appreciated.
-Congratulations to the 2018 Parade winners:
+Congratulations to the 2019 Parade winners:

-- Steinbach Burger Week – While we hope the introduction to this new community event comes as no surprise to you, consider the excitement and traffic it attracted.
-This very month, the Steinbach Chamber of Commerce hosted our very first Steinbach Burger Week.
-With an outstanding 12 local restaurant owners participating, this event saw great community involvement and support.
+- Steinbach Burger Days – This is the second year the Steinbach Chamber of Commerce is hosting Steinbach Burger Days.
+With an outstanding ten local restaurant owners participating, this event saw great community involvement and support.
 The event saw great traction on social media, news outlets and even on Travel Manitoba as an attraction during this time.

 I would like to thank the Community Relations Committee members for their dedication this year.
 On behalf of our Committee, I would like to thank the membership for their support and invite them to give us feedback and ideas to continue to foster a spirit of community here in Steinbach.